evolvedbinary/docker-puppet-lint/README.md

     docker run --rm -v "$PWD:/puppet" evolvedbinary/puppet-lint .
     ```

-NOTE: The above assumes that you are in the folder containing your Puppet files when you run it.
+    **NOTE**: The above assumes that you are in the folder containing your Puppet files when you run it.

-3. To run the puppet-lint Docker image to lint a single Puppet file (named `my-file.pp`)  in the current directory:
+3. or, to run the puppet-lint Docker image to lint a single Puppet file (named `my-file.pp`)  in the current directory:

     ```shell
     docker run --rm -v "$PWD:/puppet" evolvedbinary/puppet-lint my-file.pp
     ```

-NOTE: The above assumes that you are in the folder containing your Puppet files when you run it.
+    **NOTE**: The above assumes that you are in the folder containing your Puppet files when you run it.

 If you want to create a shorter alias, you can add this to your `~/.bashrc`, `~/.zshrc`, or `~/.profile` file: